Eeonum/a_philosophical_approach_in_quantum_field_theory/01_approach_to_quantum_field_theory/README.md

 # 1 Approach to Quantum Field Theory

-HCO clarifies the relationship b/w "fundamental particle physics" & "quantum field theory".
+HCO clarifies the relationship b/w "fundamental particle physics" & "quantum field theory."
     The first chapter includes:
-         1. a number of philosophical contemplatations
+         1. several philosophical contemplations
          2. a discussion of mathematical & physical elements

 The beauty of the entire approach is a fruit of the intimate relationship b/w QFT and philosophy.
-The knowledge of linear algebra and quantum mechanics is required.
+Knowledge of linear algebra and quantum mechanics is required.
 Note that Khrennikov mentioned since quantum probabilities are based on linear algebra, they are much simpler for the application of quantum simulation & quantum computation.
-This is the subject of a a more exciting topic in Quantum Measurement Problems, Carbon Capture, Mental Health, Quantum Brownian Motors, and Quantum Gravity.
+This is the subject of a more exciting topic in Quantum Measurement Problems, Carbon Capture, Mental Health, Quantum Brownian Motors, and Quantum Gravity.
 Section 1.1: Complex vector spaces, Hilbert space vectors, and density matrices for describing quantum systems, bosons and fermions, canonical commutation relations, Heisenberg's uncertainty relation, the Schrödinger and Heisenberg pictures